virtualstaticvoid/rails_simple_config/README.md

     </html>

 In addition, unlike other Rails configuration solutions, `SimpleConfig` is available to the Rails development, test and production environment configuration files, initializers and routes during startup.
-It can be used as a replacement for environment variables; thus making your setup much cleaner.
+It can be used as a replacement for environment variables; thus making your setup and code much cleaner.

 For example, the `SimpleConfig.no_reply_email` will be accessible to the [devise](https://github.com/plataformatec/devise) initializer when configuring `mailer_sender`: